Selling an owner-built home

 Domestic building insurance protects the purchaser of the property against defects if the owner-builder dies, becomes insolvent or disappears.

 You need to purchase domestic building insurance before entering into a contract to sell your property.
 If the property doesn’t sell, you may be able to cancel the policy and obtain a refund on the premium.

 Defects inspection report

-You will need to engage a registered building practitioner, such as a building surveyor, building inspector or engineer, to provide you with a defects inspection report.
+You will need to engage a registered building practitioner, such as a building surveyor, building inspector or an endorsed building engineer, to provide you with a defects inspection report.
 The report must be less than six months old when you sell your property.